Grab Celebrates Fifth Anniversary and Significant User Milestones

 The ‘Moving SEA Together’ report is so meaningful to my co-founder Ling and I, because it affirms our belief that a homegrown startup can make a difference in the world, as long as we focus on doing the right thing.
 Every decision we make is guided by how best we can solve a local problem, and how it will benefit people and the wider community.
-We’ve been blessed with help from so many people – fellow Grabbers, drivers, agents, customers and investors – who put their faith in us, and encouraged us to always work towards big audacious goals.
+We’ve been blessed with help from so many people – fellow Grabbers, drivers, agents, consumers and investors – who put their faith in us, and encouraged us to always work towards big audacious goals.
 You can call us crazy, but perhaps Grab is a place for people who believe that what they do will improve lives through technology,” said Anthony Tan, Group CEO and Co-founder, Grab.

 Looking beyond its anniversary, Grab is continuing to innovate its business and announced GrabNow, a new service which digitises the street hailing experience.
 To be available first in Jakarta, passengers can flag down a GrabBike driver on the street, book a ride with the same driver immediately and pay via the Grab app.
 This allows passengers to enjoy the best of both worlds – the immediacy of flagging and the benefits of the Grab platform, including best-in-class safety standards, upfront fixed fares and GrabRewards loyalty points.
 Grab will also expand its telematics and GrabChat (first of its kind in ride hailing) messaging features to keep improving the user experience.